awais-akhter/calculate-the-CGPA-of-a-student-in-Java/README.md

 ===========================================================

 Create a Java application that will calculate the CGPA of a student.
-The application should run as foloows:
+The application should run as folows:

 1- Ask for the student name.
 2- Ask for his registration number.

+(Note: There is five subjects in the menu.
+Only 3 have lab & theory both)

 Then, prompt the user with the following: